zikaari/monaco-editor-textmate/README.md

 **Version Issue!**

-`monaco-editor` version `0.21.1` and later have some API changes which is implimented in current version of this package.
-If you want to use `monaco-editor` version lower than or eqvivalent to `0.19.x`, use version `2.2.2` of this package.
+The latest version of this package requires `monaco-editor` version `0.21.1` and up.
+Version `2.2.2` was the last version to support `monaco-editor` version `0.19.x` or below.

 `monaco-editor` distribution comes with built-in tokenization support for few languages.
 Because of this `monaco-editor-textmate` [cannot be used with `monaco-editor`](https://github.com/Microsoft/monaco-editor/issues/884) without some modification, see explanation of this problem [here](https://github.com/Microsoft/monaco-editor/issues/884#issuecomment-389778611).